 California.
 A UFO leaves the forest after a group of people arrive, leaving one alien stranded on Earth.
 The alien hides at home of a boy, Elliott, who becomes his friend.
 Elliott's sister Gertie and older brother Michael are frightened at first, but decide to keep it a secret from their mother.
 Elliott and E. T. gain a psychic connection, but government agents suddenly invade their home.
 E. T. becomes sick and dies, but resurrects while Elliott and Michael manage to bring him back to the forest, where he is picked up by his people in a spaceship.

-Winner of several awards, the 4th highest grossing film of the 20th century by selling 142,000,000 tickets at the American box office, "E. T." is a slightly overrated, stiff and inert, but still good achievement that managed to be a family film that's equally as interesting for grown ups, full of purity.
-"E. T." seems like a sequel of Spielberg's own "Close Encounters of the Third Kind" and a paraphrase of the embodiment of an imaginary children's friend, a touching story about friendship without limits - curiously enough, if Elliott's first and last letter would have been added, it would create the initials ET - and children's desire to find some strong shoulder during a time of crisis, in this case when their parents divorced.
+Winner of several awards, the 4th highest grossing film of the 20th century by selling 142,000,000 tickets at the American box office, "E. T." is a slightly overrated, stiff and inert, but still good achievement that managed to be a family film that's equally as interesting for grown ups, full of innocence.
+"E. T." seems like a sequel to Steven Spielberg's own (and superior) UFO film "Close Encounters of the Third Kind" and a paraphrase of the embodiment of an imaginary children's friend, a touching story about friendship without limits - curiously enough, if Elliott's first and last letter would have been added, it would create the initials ET - and children's desire to find some strong shoulder during a time of crisis, in this case when their parents divorced.

 Grade:++